Skip to content

 Script Development / Function Execution Process

-This article mainly introduces the specific task process when a function is called.
+This article primarily introduces the specific task process when a function is invoked.

 1. Basic Process

-In general, when calling a function in DataFlux Func (Automata), the specific execution flow is as follows:
+In general, when invoking a function in DataFlux Func, the specific execution flow is as follows:

-1. The user initiates an HTTP request to the Server
+1. The user initiates an HTTP request that reaches the Server

 2. The Server generates a function execution task and pushes it to the Redis queue

-3. The Worker pops out the function execution task from the Redis queue and executes it
+3. The Worker pops the function execution task from the Redis queue and executes it

-For scheduled tasks, there is no step of "the user initiating an HTTP request", as the task is directly generated by the Beat service.
+For tasks scheduled for execution, there is no step of "the user initiating an HTTP request," as the task is directly generated by the Beat service.
 The specific execution flow is as follows:

 1. Beat periodically generates function execution tasks and pushes them to the Redis queue

-2. The Worker pops out the function execution task from the Redis queue and executes it
+2. The Worker pops the function execution task from the Redis queue and executes it

 2. Single-Machine Deployment

-For single-machine deployment of DataFlux Func, the entire process is very simple:
+For a single-machine deployment of DataFlux Func, the entire process is very simple:

 flowchart TB

-For multi-replica deployments of DataFlux Func, due to the presence of SLB (or other reverse proxy services), any Server may receive requests.
+For multi-replica deployments of DataFlux Func, since SLB (or other reverse proxy services) exists, any Server may receive the request.

-At the same time, since each replica connects to the same Redis, each task will only be fetched and executed by one Worker:
+At the same time, because each replica connects to the same Redis, each task will only be retrieved and executed by one arbitrary Worker:

 flowchart TB

-In some cases, if you need to achieve "fully independent primary/backup deployment," Redis can be further split, and the weight ratio of primary and backup nodes in SLB (or other reverse proxy servers) can be set to 100:0.
+In some cases, if you need to implement "fully independent master/backup deployment," then you can further split Redis and set the weight ratio of the master and backup nodes in SLB (or other reverse proxy servers) to 100:0.

-At this point, since the primary and backup nodes are completely independent, each runs its own fully independent DataFlux Func.
-If DataFlux Func on both the primary and backup nodes is started simultaneously, scheduled tasks may execute repeatedly.
-Therefore, the DataFlux Func on the backup node can be turned off during normal times, or logic can be written in the script to avoid repeated task execution.
+At this point, since the master and backup nodes are completely independent, each runs as a fully independent DataFlux Func.
+If DataFlux Func is started simultaneously on both the master and backup nodes, scheduled tasks will be executed repeatedly.
+Therefore, the DataFlux Func on the backup node can be turned off during normal times, or scripting can be used within the script to avoid repeated task execution.

 flowchart TB